FerInvernizzi/SuiteScriptTraining/1- SuiteScript 2.0/what_is_it.md

 **Entry Point Functions**.

 Entry points are basically the types of events able to trigger your script, for example, in Client Script Type's this events can happen anytime during a browser session.
 Two of them are _fieldChanged_, which represents a change to the value of a field and _pageInit_, which represents the loading of a page.
+In comparison, a Scheduled Script Type has only one entry point, called _execute_, representing the point at which a schedule executes the script or a user acts manually to execute the script.

+## Modules

+SuiteScript has a **Modular Architecture**